Wade H. Hammond: Bandmaster career

 In 1911, tensions started to flare along the southern border between the United States and Mexico, and in 1912, the 9th Cavalry was sent to Camp Harry J. Jones, near Douglas, Arizona.
-Hammond remained there until 1922, when he was appointed Chief Musician to the 10th Calvary Regiment at Fort Huachuca, Arizona.
+Hammond remained there until 1922, when he was appointed Chief Musician to the 10th Cavalry Regiment at Fort Huachuca, Arizona.
 The fort was the base for the Buffalo Soldiers of the 10th Cavalry.
 In 1925, Hammond took a temporary leave of absence and traveled to the Tuskegee Institute, a private, historically black university in Tuskegee, Alabama, to instruct the 50 piece Tuskegee Band.

 By 1934, Hammond had been appointed as Chief Musician of the 25th Infantry Regiment.
 In 1935, Hammond and his band traveled to San Diego, California for a ten day engagement at the California Pacific International Exposition.
 Hammond remained with the 25th Regiment until his retirement in 1942.

 Reception

 In 1915, The Topeka Plaindealer, said of the 9th Calvary band under Hammond's direction; "competent critics pronounce the organization a marvel in tone, tune, balance, precision and technique, these accomplishments contributing in a large measure to the intelligent rendition of the fine classical programs for which this organization is noted".

 The Denver Star wrote in 1915: "Hammond's rare native ability, supplemented by the best American and European training, eminently fits him for his regimental duties, while his thoroughness and skill as a conductor of the masterworks entitle him to a place as a bandmaster of the first rank."

 After a performance for the community of Douglas, Arizona in 1915, the mayor of Douglas went on stage and presented a diamond encrusted gold medal to Hammond, for the "excellent work he accomplished with his organization."

 Hammond and his band played popular music of the era, including classical tunes and patriotic songs, but was reluctant to play Ragtime music.
 He was quoted saying:

 Ragtime is popular, but that is not enough justification for an army band.
 A ragtime selection is all right now and then for an encore, but that is as far as I care to go.
 We feel it is the duty of a United States Army band to furnish the public really good music, and to try to educate the public taste rather than destroy it.